GiusTex/ComfyUI-DiffusersImageOutpaint/README.md

 - **Diffusers Image Outpaint**: This is the main node, that outpaints the image.
 Currently the generation process is based on fffiloni's one, so you can't reproduce a specific a specific outpaint, and the `seed` option you see is only used to update the UI and generate a new image.
 You can specify the amount of `steps` to generate the image.

 You _can_ also pass image and mask to `vae encode (for inpainting)` node, then pass the latent to a `sampler`, but controlnets and ip-adapters won't always give good results like with diffusers outpaint, and they require a different workflow, not covered by this extension.

-Since for now only sdxl models work, the config are chosen automatically.
-If in the future other types that would require different config will work, I could add more selection options.

-### Change model used
-- **Main model**: On huggingface, choose a model from [text2image models](https://huggingface.co/models?pipeline_tag=text-to-image&sort=trending) (**sdxl and maybe sd1.5 model types should work, while flux doesn't**), then create a new folder named after it in `comfyui/models/diffusion_models`, then download in it the subfolders `unet` (if not available use `transformer`) and `scheduler`.
-  - Hint: sometimes in the `unet` or `transformer` folder there are more model files and not all are required.
-If you have `model.fp16` and `model`, I suggest you to use the fp16 variant; if you have `model-001-of-002`, `model-002-of-002`, `model`, choose model (instead of the fragmented version).
-- **Controlnet model**: download `config.json` and the safetensors `model`.

 ## Missing 'loaded_keys' error
 Recent versions of `transformers` and `diffusers` broke somethings, you need to revert back, command with some working versions (found [here](https://huggingface.co/spaces/fffiloni/diffusers-image-outpaint/blob/main/requirements.txt)) (do it inside your comfyui env): `pip install transformers==4.45.0 --upgrade diffusers==0.32.2 --upgrade`.